Theta-Limited/OpenAthena-Legacy-Python/README.md

 ```

-Next, enter the heading of the aircraft (in degrees, 0 is north and increasing clock-wise) and the angle of declanation \[theta\] of the camera (in degrees, 0 is straight forward and increasing up to a maximum of 90 which is straight downwards)
+Next, enter the heading of the aircraft (in degrees, 0 is north and increasing clock-wise) and the angle of declination \[theta\] of the camera (in degrees, 0 is straight forward and increasing up to a maximum of 90 which is straight downwards)

 The accuracy of the positional resolution is better at steep angles (high theta) when the camera is not close to parallel with the ground near the target